ehealthsuisse/ch-epr-fhir/readme.md

 #### MHD: IHE Structure Definitions
 The IHE profiles are referenced from the public comment version https://profiles.ihe.net/ITI/MHD/index.html, Package ihe.mhd.fhir#4.0.0-comment

-#### MHD: CH EPR mHealth Structure Definitions
-* ch-mhd-providedocumentbundle-comprehensive **is copied from** IHE.MHD.ProvideDocumentBundle.Comprehensive **and adapted to Swiss requirements**
-   * ch-mhd-comprehensive-documentmanifest **is copied from** IHE.MHD.Comprehensive.DocumentManifest **and adapted to Swiss requirements**
-      * ch-ext-author-authorrole
-   * ch-mhd-provide-documentreference-comprehensive **is copied from** IHE.MHD.Provide.Comprehensive.DocumentReference **and adapted to Swiss requirements**
-      * ch-ext-deletionstatus
-      * ch-mhd-query-documentreference-comprehensive **is copied from** IHE.MHD.Query.Comprehensive.DocumentReference **and adapted to Swiss requirements**
-* ch-mhd-providedocumentbundle-comprehensive-response

 #### Validation
 To support **conformance** to the IHE profiles, the following validation mechanisms are added in this Implementation Guide:

 * The examples are validated against both profiles (CH EPR mHealth, IHE) (listed in meta.profile)
-* The profiles (CH EPR mHealth) check the conformity to the corresponding IHE profile using constraints (conformsTo)
+* The profiles (CH EPR mHealth) check the conformity to the corresponding IHE profile using constraints (conformsTo) when it is derived from a base or swiss resource and not directly from the IHE constrained resource (e.g. [CH MHD DocumentReference Comprehensive](http://build.fhir.org/ig/ehealthsuisse/ch-epr-mhealth/StructureDefinition-ch-mhd-documentreference-comprehensive.html))

 ### Operation Definitions